-- If you are unvaccinated or are more than six months out from your second mRNA dose (or more than 2 months after the J&J vaccine) and not yet boosted, you are not permitted to enter the courthouses until 14 days have passed since your last close contact with the symptomatic individual. - If you are fully vaccinated and boosted, you are permitted to enter the courthouses.
+- If you are unvaccinated, you are not permitted to enter the courthouses until 10 days have passed since your last close contact with the symptomatic individual. - If you are fully vaccinated, you are permitted to enter the courthouses.
+Wear a well-fitting N95, KN95 or KF94 mask through the end of Day 10 in all spaces within the courthouses, unless you are a testifying witness, in which case you should follow the masking instructions of the presiding judicial officer.